SorenEricMent/SorenEricMent/README.md

 The final result might seem confusing but ya r CLOSE!

-Something is hidden in basement.winslow.cloud.
+Something is hidden in basement.winslow.cloud, and dont just "A" it, do something else.

 -->